Paraplegic: Rene is in a wheelchair after being bitten by a tick - Breaking Latest News

 And?

 Rumberger: At first, Corona threw a spanner in the works, but it’s been going for a while.
 I perform at city festivals, benefit events and in retirement homes.
-I was recently at an event in Berlin, had an audience of 20 to 70.
-An unbelievably great moment and then the thought occurs to you: maybe it took this hammer blow in my life so that I finally saw clearly where I was stand and where I want to go.
+Recently I was at an event in Berlin, had an audience of 20 to 70.
+An incredibly great moment and then the thought comes to you: Maybe it took this hammer blow in my life so that I finally saw clearly where I was stand and where I want to go.

 In retrospect, of course, it’s easy to say, of course I could have done without this tick bite!
 If only I had taken the pills on time, I would be healthy today.
 That can get you down.